Benefits Administration Manual - Dental Program

 - There is no split coverage allowed.
-State employees may not split dependent coverage; all dependent children must be enrolled by one State employee.
+State employees may not split dependent coverage; all dependent children must be enrolled by one state employee.
 The department must correct these types of enrollments retroactive to the date they began and notify the employee accordingly.
-Use Permitting Event Code 42 (enrolled, but not eligible) on the STD.
+Use PEC 42 (enrolled, but not eligible) on the STD.
 692 and submit to SCO for corrective action.
 Employees will be responsible for dental expenses incurred during a period of ineligibility.
 Departments should ensure that new employee benefit orientation packages provide information regarding dual/split dental coverage.

 Employees (including unmarried employees) and/or dependents may not have dual or split coverage under any dental plan offered by the State of California and/or the California State University (CSU) system, including retirees.

 Court Ordered Dental Coverage - Family Code section 3760-3773 and 4726